MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/07/devtools.md

    Defining User-Agent Client Hints for a custom device in the **Network conditions** tool
 :::image-end:::

-For more information about defining hints in the **Network conditions** tool, navigate to [Set user agent client hints](../../../network/reference.md#set-user-agent-client-hints).
+For more information about defining hints in the **Network conditions** tool, navigate to [Set user agent client hints][NetworkReferenceSetUach].
 To review the history of this feature in the Chromium open-source project, navigate to Issue [1174299][CR1174299].

 ## Screen readers now announce errors, warnings, and issues in toolbar and Console